Anton Webern: 1908–1914: Atonality and aphorisms

 With elements of Kabarett, (Note: See Sprechgesang.
 Schoenberg briefly directed and wrote for the Überbrettl, for example, in the 1901 Brettl-Lieder.) neoclassicism, (Note: Examples included passacaglia in "Nacht", fugue in "Der Mondfleck", and canon in both.) and ironic Romanticism (Note: Examples included the virtuoso solo and waltz in "Serenade" and triadic harmony in "O alter Duft".) in Pierrot lunaire, Op.
-21 (1912), Schoenberg began (Note: "Galgenlied" was still quite short.) to distance himself from Webern's and latterly Berg's aphoristic expressionism, which provoked the Skandalkonzert.
+21 (1912), Schoenberg began (Note: "Galgenlied" was still quite short.) to distance himself from Webern's and latterly Berg's aphoristic expressionism, which would provoke the Skandalkonzert.
 Alma recalled Schoenberg telling her and Franz Werfel "how much he was suffering under the dangerous influence of Webern", drawing on "all his strength to extricate himself from it".

-1914–1924: Mid-period Lieder

-During and after World War I (1914–1926) Webern worked on some fifty-six songs.
-He finished thirty-two, ordered into sets (in ways that do not always align with their chronology) as Opp.
-12–19.
-Schoenberg's recent vocal music had been motivated by the idea that "absolute purity" in composition couldn't be sustained, and Webern took Schoenberg's advice to write songs as a means of composing something more substantial than aphorisms, often making earnest settings of folk, lyric, or spiritual texts.
-The first of these mid-period Lieder was an unfinished setting of a passage ("In einer lichten Rose ...") from Dante's Paradiso, Canto XXXI.

-By comparison to melodic "atomization" in Op.
-11, Walter Kolneder noted relatively "long arcs" melodic writing in Op.
-12 and polyphonic part writing to "control the ... expression" in Opp.
-12–16 more generally.
-"How much I owe to your Pierrot", Webern told Schoenberg after setting Trakl's "Abendland III" (Op.
-14/iv), in which, distinctly, there was no silence until a pause at the concluding gesture.
-The contrapuntal procedures and nonstandard ensemble of Pierrot are both evident in Webern's Opp.
-14–16.
+1913–1926: Mid-period vocal works

+Around World War I, Webern worked on almost sixty songs, thirty-two finished and grouped as Opp.
+12–19, many of which explore topics tied to memories.
+Of these, at least nineteen songs, eight finished, survive in two or more settings (as many as nine for Op.
+14/vi, "Gesang einer gefangenen Amsel"), each exploring somewhat related musical ideas rather than clearly working toward a single definitive version.
+For each trial, he intuited motivic–timbral material, using it as an opening instrumental gesture and then as the vocal line, restarting if it proved undevelopable.